WalkerMao/walkermao.github.io/_posts/2021-05-23-root-cause-localization-idice.md

 #### An Example

 Sometimes the number of issue reports associated with a certain attribute combination could suddenly increase, i.e. an emerging issue could occur.
-We call such an attribution combination **Effffective Combination**.
+We call such an attribution combination **Effective Combination**.

 <div align='center'>
 <figure>